 Capital Facilities Community Impact

-This policy is established pursuant to Utah State Board of Regents Policy R471 and establishes a process for planning and construction of capital facilities which minimizes adverse impact on local neighborhoods and communities in a manner consistent with the attainment of the institution's legitimate mission and goals.
+This policy is established pursuant to Utah Board of Higher Education Policy R471 and establishes a process for planning and construction of capital facilities which minimizes adverse impact on local neighborhoods and communities in a manner consistent with the attainment of the institution's legitimate mission and goals.

 A. Weber State University is not subject to the planning and zoning authority of municipalities or other local government units in which it is located (Utah Code 10-9-29), but as an institution of the state, it is subject to control and direction by its governing boards, the State Division of Facilities Construction and Management, the State Building Board, and the State Legislature.
 However, it is the policy of the institution to address at an early stage in its capital facilities planning and construction activities those pertinent factors which would ordinarily be considered in municipal planning and zoning processes.

 B. When planning and constructing capital facilities on any campus of Weber State University, the institution shall seek to minimize any adverse impact on adjacent neighborhoods and/or the community in a manner consistent with the attainment of the institution's missions and goals.

 C. The University may consult with city, county and state authorities about proposed or impending capital facilities construction projects when changes to traffic volume and patterns, health and safety, noise, parking, land use, impact on utilities systems and other municipal service and similar matters may substantially affect a City or the off-campus residential/business community.
 The university administration shall meet as necessary with appropriate municipal authorities to share campus facilities master plans and other pertinent data.